Tuesday, Jan. 8 saw the launch of Nova Scotia’s newest “innovation sandbox.”

 “It’s about exposing people to the technology and the opportunities,” said Newman.
 “To actually experience VR if you’ve never done that before, think about the possibilities, and ideas and solutions that can possibly be brought forward.”

 Access to technology is one of the mandates of SURGE: to ensure that students who harbour an interest in these emerging technologies have the opportunity to play with them and learn about them.
 In this way, these students will be able to think about their many potential applications.

 SURGE also aims to change the way students look at science, and how they relate them to the world.
 The first step in the sandbox is to identify problems and identify the groups of people who are affected.

 “How do they see the problem?
 What do they see as the most valuable thing you can do for them?
 And then how do you design a solution around that?”
 Said Newman.

-Newman believes students and faculty alike will think differently about the opportunities in science outside the traditional jobs in academia as a result of SURGE.
+Newman believes students and faculty alike will think differently about the opportunities in science outside the traditional jobs in academia because of SURGE.

-These initiatives, he said, broaden students’ perspectives are so they feel more prepared should they decide to pursue their careers outside of academia.
-Unlike other accelerator programs that expect rapid results to result after only a few days, SURGE wants to allow students to explore, experiment, and gain skills they can take forward with them.
+These initiatives, he said, broaden students’ perspectives; so they feel more prepared should they decide to pursue careers outside of academia.
+And unlike other accelerator programs expecting rapid results after only a few days, SURGE allows students to explore, experiment and gain skills they can take forward.

 “The sandbox here is about is changing the conversation and culture about what science is in university.”